Datadog for Serverless: End-to-end visibility for modern applications

 With these additions to the Datadog platform, all the data you need for troubleshooting serverless functions is now available in one place.
-When the error rate or latency for one of your Lambdas starts to climb, you can dive into request traces and logs from that function in a single click.

 Serverless meets the 3 pillars of observability

 From an operations standpoint, serverless functions are fundamentally different from applications running on servers, VMs, or containers.
 From a monitoring perspective, however, you still need observability data like work metrics (requests, errors, latency), request traces, and logs to ensure that your serverless functions are performing properly, and to troubleshoot any issues that arise.

 Explore performance data from all your Lambda functions in one place with Datadog.